fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

 Note while this is useful, it doesn't give perfect debugging, in particular:

-* If no debug point has been placed on `let!`, then step-over at the first debug point will not proceed to the body of the computation, as the user will intuitively assume, but instead the whole invocation of the `Cancellable` resulting from the `Bind` will be stepped-over.
+* If no debug point has been placed on `let!`, then step-over at the first debug point will **not** proceed to the body of the computation (as the user will assume), but instead the whole invocation of the `Cancellable` resulting from the `Bind` will be stepped-over.

-* The use of two debug points with identical source ranges `"let! v = expr"` is not ideal, however it does mean reasonable stack traces are given on the second phase of execution.
-The first debug point may not currently be suppressed.
-In future RFCs the debug locations used may be refined, or further options added for the string argument to `__debugPoint`.
+The use of two debug points with identical source ranges `"let! v = expr"` is not ideal for stepping or breaking, however it does mean reasonable stack traces and source locations are given on the second phase of execution.
+In future RFCs the debug locations available to be named when using `__debugPoint` may be refined.

 ## Library additions (primitive resumable code)